flemosr/quantoxide/README.md

 [**QUICKSTART_PROMPT**](https://github.com/flemosr/quantoxide/blob/main/QUICKSTART_PROMPT.md)
 ([raw link](https://raw.githubusercontent.com/flemosr/quantoxide/refs/heads/main/QUICKSTART_PROMPT.md)).

-The prompt guides AI agents through the complete workflow from setup to live trading, with proper version management and API usage patterns, reducing hallucinations and improving code quality.
+This prompt guides AI agents through the complete workflow from setup to live trading, with proper version management and API usage patterns, reducing hallucinations and improving code quality.
 It is **strongly recommended** that its raw content be copied and pasted in a fresh session for optimal results.